Signatures of real algebraic curves via plumbing diagrams: Introduction

-\begin{thm} If $C$ is a complex scheme in $\rp$, then $\sig_{b/p}(C)$ viewed as a function of the numbers $b/p$ can be extended to a step function $\sig_{x}(C)$ for $x \in (0,1/2)$ on the interval $(0,1/2)$ whose only discontinuities have denominators which divide some non-zero entry of $\vec c$.
-The function $\eta_p$ restricted to the set of primes coprime to the non-zero entries of $\vec c$ has constant value.
-This constant, denoted $\nul(C)$, is given by
+\begin{thm} If $C$ is a complex scheme in $\rp$, then $\sig_{b/p}(C)$ viewed as a function of the numbers $b/p$ can be extended to a step function $\sig_{x}(C)$ for $x \in (0,1/2)$ on the interval $(0,1/2)$ whose only discontinuities are rational numbers with denominators which divide some non-zero entry of $\vec c$.
+The function $\eta_p$ restricted to the set of primes coprime to the non-zero entries of $\vec c$ has constant value $\nul(C)$. \end{thm}